 In 1999, the Master of Science (M.S.) in Health: Public Health Program was in its 17th year of providing quality graduate education in the Department of Health at West Chester University.
 Over the years, the health professions have experienced tremendous changes and challenges.
 The Department of Health faculty recognized these challenges and believed that a change in its degree offerings would enable us to enhance and expand the curriculum to effectively address the changing health needs of our local, regional, and national communities.
-Some of the current issues in health care include managed care, providing health services for a growing aging population, community health promotion, disease prevention, health disparities and emergency preparedness in the face of a post-911 world.
-The faculty felt that a Master of Public Health (MPH) format directed towards particular areas of health to enable graduates to work in the ever-changing world of public health and health care was warranted.
+Some of the current issues in health care include managed care, providing health services for a growing aging population, community health promotion, disease prevention, health disparities and emergency preparedness in the face of a post-9-11 world.
+The faculty built consensus that a Master of Public Health (MPH) format was warranted to empower graduates to effectively work in the ever-changing world of public health and health care.
 In 1999, the University approved the revised graduate public health curriculum.
 Currently, the MPH allows for the development and application of knowledge from multiple disciplines for the promotion and protection of health in human populations, with due consideration to cultural perspectives.

 The MPH degree builds upon a strong tradition of public health education at West Chester University.
-The Department of Health has a long tradition of training public health practitioners at the undergraduate and graduate level.
-During the past three decades, students and faculty have been actively involved in research and service in public health.
-A long tradition of providing service to community health agencies, the Chester County Health Department and the Montgomery County Health Department exists.
-This MPH degree enhances the departmental strength in public health and allows students within the program the opportunity for active involvement in research and community service activities.
+The Department of Health trains public health practitioners at both the undergraduate and graduate level.
+During the past three decades, students and faculty have been actively engaged in research and service in public health.
+Faculty and students have provided service to a range of regional community health agencies such as the Chester County Health Department, Montgomery County Health Department, Chester County Hospital, La Comunidad Hispana, Community Volunteers in Medicine, and the Brandywine Health Foundation.
+This MPH degree enhances the departmental strength in public health and allows students within the program the opportunity for active involvement in research and community service activities within our region.